mokeyjay/Pixiv-daily-ranking-widget/README.en.md

 ## 🌟 Changelog
 ### New Features
 - JD, Riyugo, FiftyEight image hosting
+- `static_cdn` configuration, you can choose the front-end static resource CDN provider
 ### Optimizations
 - Rewritten left and right arrows, fixed some issues with it
 ### Other